 ITEM 2.
-CHANGES IN SECURITIES.
+CHANGES IN SECURITIES

-Our Form SB-2 registration statement was declared effective by the SEC on March 30, 2001 (SEC File No. 333-94835).
+(d) Our Form SB-2 registration statement was declared effective by the SEC on March 31, 2001 (SEC File No. 333-94835).
 We registered 2,000,000 shares of common stock for sale.
 On June 20, 2001 we completed our public offering and sold 1,062,200 shares of common stock raising \$106,220 from the offering.

-From the effective date of the registration statement to the ending date of the reporting period, December 31, 2002, and since, no funds were used for the construction of plant, buildings or facilities, no funds were used for purchases of real estate or acquisition of other business or temporary investments other than bank accounts.
+From the effective date of the registration statement to the ending date of the reporting period, March 31, 2003, no funds were used for the construction of plant, buildings or facilities, no funds were used for purchases of real estate or acquisition of other business or temporary investments other than bank accounts.
+The expenditure of the funds was previously reported and described in the December 2002 10QSB filing.